banafaDev/SAMA-Chatbot/README.md

 - What is SAMA?
 - What are my rights as a bank customer?
 - How are complaints handled?

+## Testing ✅

+Quick manual validation in the notebook:

+1. Run all cells in `SAMA_ChatBot.ipynb`.
+2. Ask one question that should exist in the PDF (for example: "What is SAMA?").
+3. Ask one very specific question that is likely outside the document.
+4. Confirm the bot gives a helpful fallback message when details are not covered.

 ## Notes ⚠️